Skip to content

 Electrical engineering as an example of high-quality sourcing concepts

 Coil manufacturing is one of the areas in electrical engineering where EMS service providers have great advantages.
-From development to the finished assembly, a supplier such as KUK Group is able to become your competent partner.
+From development to the finished assembly, a supplier such as KUK Coils is able to become your competent partner.
 Challenges from a technical point of view are thus delivered in an overall cost-effective solution for the customer in the best quality.

 Global sourcing - developing the best sourcing concepts worldwide